 I spent the last ten weeks prior to delivering quadruplets on strict home bed rest.
-What began as a “vacation” eventually began to feel isolating, monotonous, and humbling.
-At first, it was hard accepting the fact that I was almost totally dependent upon others to manage the many things I was accustomed to doing.
+What began as a “vacation” eventually started to feel isolating, monotonous, and humbling.
+I didn’t know it would be so hard to get through bed rest for pregnancy.
+At first, it was hard accepting the fact that I was almost totally dependent upon others to manage the many things I was accustomed to doing for myself.
 Furthermore, relinquishing control of little things sometimes created anxiety for me.
 Despite the challenging days, I would repeat the experience in a heartbeat for the sake of my children.
-During my bedrest stint, I discovered several things that helped me cope with my temporary normal.
+During my bed rest stint, I discovered several things that helped me cope with my temporary normal.

 Use a visible calendar to mark certain milestones (e.g. viability, 28 weeks, 30 weeks, etc) and reward yourself as you reach them.
 When you see this, you’ll feel empowered to take on the day.